 Applicant's Response: "The proposed change is not out of scale with the needs of the neighborhood or the City.
 In fact, the proposed change to RMF-4 is highly consistent with the current needs of the neighborhood and intent of the City to provide for more localized affordable workforce housing.
-The agent for this property's owner, fully understands the need for this as he has been supplying such affordable workforce housing in Venice and Nokomis for 34 years.
-The agent is active in the area as a member of the Venice Area Board of Realtors.
+The owner fully understands the need for this as he has been supplying such affordable workforce housing in Venice and Nokomis for 34 years.
+The owner is active in the area as a member of the Venice Area Board of Realtors.
 He is a licensed Florida Real Estate Agent for approximately 3 decades.
 As an Insurance agent he is in regular contact with the workforce offering employee benefits to local small and mid-size companies and their employees.
-The agent is also the adjacent property owner having 34 years of insight in the very real and ongoing needs for additional affordable workforce housing in close proximity to "the island" the Seaboard District, and Bird Bay area businesses.
+The owner has 34 years of insight in the very real and ongoing needs for additional affordable workforce housing in close proximity to "the island" the Seaboard District, and Bird Bay area businesses.
 This can be better achieved with the proposed RMF-4 zoning designation, consistent with FLUM and current City discussions.
-Furthermore, the owner of the adjacent properties, and agent for the owner of this property has a keen understanding of the need for affordable workforce housing in the community as he has been offering same to the local workforce for 34 years as a local owner/manager of residential rental properties in the Venice/Nokomis area since 1982.
-The agent communicates regularly with other local multi-family residential property landlords who also take a pro-active approach to management/maintenance duties."
+Furthermore, the owner of the properties has a keen understanding of the need for affordable workforce housing in the community as he has been offering same to the local workforce for 34 years as a local owner/manager of residential rental properties in the Venice/Nokomis area since 1982.
+The owner communicates regularly with other local multi-family residential property landlords who also take a pro-active approach to management/maintenance duties."